Cheannel/CODSOFT/Project_Titanic_Survival_Prediction/README.md

 10. Fare: The amount paid for the ticket.

 11. Cabin: The cabin number where the passenger stayed (if available).
-There are about 341 missing values in this column.
+There are about 327 missing values in this column.

-12. Embarked: The port of embarkation is the point where they entered the ship for the passenger.
+12. Embarked: The port of embarkation is the point where the passenger entered the ship.
 C: Cherbourg, Q: Queenstown, and S: Southampton.

 ## Process